Desert Training Center: Present day sites

+Much of the training area is preserved in Mojave National Preserve and Mojave Trails National Monument, along with various other state and federal protected lands.
 Most of the sites can be visited, but some are difficult to reach.
 In most cases the only things that remain at the camp sites are streets, sidewalks, building foundations, patterns of hand-laid rocks for various purposes and trash dumps.

 Monuments have been erected at some of the camp sites and there are areas within CAMA that are fenced off with danger signs warning of unexploded ordnance.

 The General George S. Patton Memorial Museum is located near the former entrance of Camp Young.

 California Historical Landmark

 California Historical Landmarks Marker at Desert Training Center sites reads: